3 people dead after gunman targeted Black people in Jacksonville, Florida, officials say – KION546

 Jacksonville Mayor Donna Deegan said the gunman barricaded himself inside the store after the attack.
 It was not immediately clear if victims were shot inside or outside the store.

-The sheriff said investigators believe the gunman acted alone and wore both a tactical vest and mask.
+The sheriff said investigators believe the gunman acted alone and wore both a tactical vest and mask during the attack.
 He was armed with an AR-15 style rifle and a handgun.

-Waters showed photos of the weapons, which showed swastikas were drawn on one of the guns with white paint.
+Waters showed photos of the weapons during a news conference, which showed swastikas were drawn on one of the guns with white paint.

 “We have opened a federal civil rights investigation, and we will pursue this incident as a hate crime,” said Sherri Onks, special agent in charge of the FBI’s Jacksonville office.